beave/meer/doc/source/configuration.rst

 username
 ~~~~~~~~

-The username to use during authenication with the SQL database.
+The username to use during authentication with the SQL database.

 password
 ~~~~~~~~